edgeless-project/edgeless/edgeless_cloud_offloading/README.md

 delete_cooldown_seconds = 30
 ```

+Please node that the `ami_id` must be set to a valid Amazon Machine Image (AMI) ID that has EDGELESS installed.
+You can configure your own AMI with EDGELESS or use a pre-configured one that is publicly available for the `eu-west-1` region, the AMI ID is: `ami-035085b5449b0383a`

 ## AWS Credentials Configuration

 To interact with AWS services, you need to provide AWS credentials.
 Here are the recommended methods to configure these credentials securely: